openstack/openstack-manuals/doc/config-reference/source/tables/manila-gpfs.rst

      - (Port number) GPFS server SSH port.
    * - ``gpfs_ssh_private_key`` = ``None``
      - (String) Path to GPFS server SSH private key for login.
+   * - ``is_gpfs_node`` = ``False``
+     - (Boolean) True:when Manila services are running on one of the Spectrum Scale node.
+False:when Manila services are not running on any of the Spectrum Scale node.
    * - ``knfs_export_options`` = ``rw,sync,no_root_squash,insecure,no_wdelay,no_subtree_check``
-     - (String) Options to use when exporting a share using kernel NFS server.
+     - (String) DEPRECATED: Options to use when exporting a share using kernel NFS server.
 Note that these defaults can be overridden when a share is created by passing metadata with key name export_options.
+This option isn't used any longer.
+Please use share-type extra specs for export options.